 The New York Post once quoted a well-connected industry insider who said, “Having a show on the Food Network is like gold.”
 For some of the network’s most successful talent, that statement is a fact.

-Several of the top Food Network personalities have created culinary empires that include syndicated shows, cookbooks, apparel lines, celebrity restaurants and guest appearances that have earned them millions, tens of millions and even hundreds of millions of dollars.
-Click through to find out what some of the richest Food Network stars are up to today — and what they were doing before they struck gold.
+Several of the top Food Network personalities have created culinary empires.
+Syndicated shows, cookbooks, apparel lines, celebrity restaurants and guest appearances that have earned them millions, tens of millions and even hundreds of millions of dollars.
+Find out what some of the richest Food Network stars are up to today — and what they were doing before they struck gold.

 After a series of coveted cooking jobs and a stint as a personal chef, Duff Goldman opened Charm City Cakes, a shop that would soon be made famous by the Food Network.
 The show “Ace of Cakes” made Charm City a household name, and the show was wildly popular for its decade-long run, which started in 2006.

-Goldman currently hosts “Kids Baking Championship” and serves as a judge on the Food Network’s “Holiday Baking Championship” and “Spring Baking Championship” and stars on “Buddy vs. Duff”.
+Goldman currently co-hosts “Kids Baking Championship,” serves as a judge on the Food Network’s “Holiday Baking Championship” and “Spring Baking Championship” and stars on “Buddy vs. Duff”.